Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Is it possible to drink too much water?

-Drinking too much water can lead to a dangerous condition called hyponatremia.
-When this happens, the levels of sodium in your blood become too diluted.
+Drinking too much water can lead to a dangerous but rare condition called hyponatremia.
+When this happens, the levels of sodium in your blood become too low.

 This can sometimes happen when people drink too much while doing intense physical activity, such as running a marathon.
 Babies can also have too much water if their formula is too diluted.

-People with chronic kidney disease, heart failure or liver disease cannot get rid of water from the body as efficiently.
+People with chronic kidney disease, heart failure or liver disease may not be able to get rid of extra water from the body as well as healthy people.
 If you have these conditions, it's a good idea to talk to your doctor about how much water to drink.

 If you have another long-term medical condition, it's a good idea to talk to your doctor about how much water you need.